-The reason I bought the crème brûlée set from Andika is because Chic Chicca doesn’t have a dispenser for hers, only a self-pose, and the flan looks cute.
-Everything on the bench is one prim each except for the dispensers that are two prims.
-Andika’s style is different from Chic Chicca, but Chic Chicca’s Crème brûlée looks slightly better than Andika (though the picture does not do them justice), which shows that detailed objects can be achieved with fewer prims – so if someone could explain why some objects are so high prims, that would be great.
+While Chic Chicca excels in dispensers and single items with self-poses, I couldn’t resist buying Andika’s crème brûlée dispenser set.
+What can I say?
+I’m a crème brûlée addict.
+Surprisingly, everything on the table is just one prim each, except for the dispensers which are two prims.
+Andika’s style is different from Chic Chicca’s, but I have to admit, Chic Chicca’s crème brûlée looks slightly better (although the picture doesn’t do it justice).
+It just goes to show that detailed objects can be achieved with fewer prims.
+Now, if only someone could explain why some objects are still so high in prims…

 Lastly, I had to go to the Man Cave to check out Lucas’ oyster tray.

 Final words about dispensers

 As we conclude our exploration of food and drink dispensers in Second Life, let’s give credit where it’s due.
 While Lucas Lameth may not always hit the mark with his dispenser aesthetics, his creativity and low prim count are unmatched.
 And let’s not forget his green thumb, as his potted ficus trees are a standout in the plant department.

 However, some creators seem to be venturing outside of their comfort zone lately, which can be hit or miss.
 But it’s always exciting to see fresh ideas and newcomers in the mix, even if not everything is perfect.

 While some may not care about the details, as a discerning Second Life consumer, I enjoy seeing how creators push the boundaries of interactivity and creativity.
 And let’s be honest, it also helps us spend our Lindens wisely when we have demos available to test.